grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 An alert rule consists of one or more queries and expressions that select the data you want to measure.
 It also contains a condition, which is the threshold that an alert rule must meet or exceed in order to fire.

-Add annotations to your alert rule to provide additional information about the alert rule and add labels to uniquely identify your alert rule and configure alert routing.
+Add labels to uniquely identify your alert rule and configure alert routing.
 Labels link alert rules to notification policies, so you can easily manage which policy should handle which alerts and who gets notified.

 Once alert rules are created, they go through various states and transitions.
 An alert rule can produce multiple alert instances - one alert instance for each time series.

-The alert rule state is determined by the “worst case” state of the alert instances produced and the states can be Normal, Pending, or Firing.
-For example, if one alert instance is firing, the alert rule state will also be firing.

-The alert rule health is determined by the status of the evaluation of the alert rule, which can be Ok, Error, and NoData.

-**Alert instances (aka multi-dimensional alerts)**
+### Alert instances

 Each alert rule can create multiple alert instances, also known as multi-dimensional alerts.
 This is exceptionally powerful as it allows us to observe multiple series in a single expression.